 The Magic Formula for Class Time

 The first step to managing your work and academic life is to determine just how much time exactly you have to spend working and how much time you have to devote to academics.
-For example, if you are already committed to a full time job, then you really only have time for one, maybe two, courses per semester.
-If you’re committed to work part time, you can probably take on more academic work.
+For example, if you are already committed to a full-time job, then you really only have time for one, maybe two, courses per semester.
+If you’re committed to working part-time, you can probably take on more academic work.

 There is a simple formula you can use for deciding just how much time each class you take will require of you.
 First, determine how many hours you are required to spend in class.
-Let us figure the standard, three hours, of in-class time per week.
+Let us figure out the standard, three hours, of in-class time per week.
 Now, for your study time, you need to double your in-class time.
-For our example we are now looking at six hours of outside study time.
+For our example, we are now looking at six hours of outside study time.
 That is six hours you need to devote per class, per week.
-Tack onto that any commute time you may have, and there will be the total number of hours each class will require of you.
+Tack on any commute time you may have, and there will be the total number of hours each class will require of you.
 If you’re already committing forty hours a week to a job, one class at seven hours of time might be plenty.
-Of course, if you’re only working part time, you could take on more classes and this same formula will apply.
+Of course, if you’re only working part-time, you could take on more classes and this same formula will apply.

-Create a Study Schedule – Stick to It
+Create a Study Schedule When Balancing Work and School– And Stick to It!

 If you know that Thursday nights and Saturday mornings are the only time you can study, then set those hours aside and stick to the schedule.
 If this means skipping a party on Friday night so you can wake up and study Saturday morning, then do it.
 Sticking to your schedule is the most important step to staying on task and not falling behind.
 It is easier to stay on task or ahead than it is to play catch up.
 If you are going to cancel a study session or change your schedule around, really weigh your risks.
 Make sure you’re ahead enough to take this time.